-A merchant account allows businesses to accept payments from debit and credit cards.
+A merchant account allows businesses to accept smoke shop payments from customers using debit and credit cards.
 Payment cards belong to either the Visa, MasterCard, Discover or American Express networks.
 Most banks do not have direct access to these networks and need to partner with a payment processor.

 Retail tobacco shops can generally find payment processing for their business with ease.
 These transactions are ideal because the customer is present at the time of sale.
 Merchants experience resistance with tobacco credit card processing during card-not-present (CNP) transactions.
 These transactions include telephone order (MOTO) and online sales without the customer present.

 Merchants can accept payments through a point-of-sale terminal or an online payment gateway.
 Using their terminal to capture customer account information, transactions can process quickly.
 Authorization request will inform the merchant if the sale is approved or declined.
 Through the merchant bank, approved funds are settled into the merchant’s bank account.
 This process from start to finish takes between 24-48 hours to complete.

 Businesses receive a credit card terminal or payment gateway from their payment processor.
 This allows merchants to accept payments in their store or through their website.
 At Allied Payments, our payment gateway works with over 100 of the largest shopping carts.
 We are compatible with WooCommerce, Shopify, BigCommerce, LimeLight, Magento, Opencart, and Prestashop.

 Swiping a payment card allows the merchant to authorize the customer’s card.
 Details of the customer account are encrypted and sent to the acquiring bank.
 There the card-issuing bank is determined and the authorization file is sent.